You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 Sure we sacrificed sales, but we kept our integrity, played the long game and people saw and appreciated that, and really began emotionally investing in the brand.

-We put together the best resources on the internet to help you start your email newsletter.
+We put together the best resources on the internet to help you start your email newsletter business.

 - Social media tools such as Twitter